 When trademark monitoring reveals cases of infringement, it begs the question: now what?
 Your course of action will depend, in part, on where the infringer is in their trademark journey and how they respond to your demands.

 - Opposing a published mark

 Trademark opposition filings are submitted to the USPTO’s Trademark Trial and Appeal Board (TTAB) in response to published (applied for but yet-to-be registered) marks.
 In an opposition, you explain how the registration of the published mark in question would cause harm.
 If the TTAB agrees with you, the published trademark’s registration will be halted.
 Initiating a new opposition proceeding comes with specific requirements, including a $600 filing fee.

 - Sending a cease and desist letter

-If a mark similar to yours enters the scene, a common course of action is to send a cease and desist letter.
+If a trademark similar to yours enters the scene, a common course of action is to send a cease and desist letter.
 The letter will outline the ways in which infringement has occurred and your demands for stopping the infringement.